docksal/docksal/README.md

 <a name="dsh"></a>
 ## Drude Shell (dsh)

-Drude shell (dsh) is a console tool that simplifies that day-to-day work with Drude.
+Drude shell (dsh) is a console tool that simplifies day-to-day work with Drude.
-It provide a set of most commonly used commands and operations for controlling the Boot2docker VM, containers, running drush and other console commands inside the **cli** container.
+It provides a set of most commonly used commands and operations for controlling the Boot2docker VM, containers, running drush and other commands inside the **cli** container.

 See `dsh help` for a complete list.